KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 ---

 ## Status
+- **2026-08-24 — SCN 26-48 updated (AAC).** Documents the `.idx` sidecars and the NOMADS BUFR files.
+The implementation date is unchanged at October 6, 2026.
+The update does not correct the August 11 feed date, the fire-weather domain description, or the per-cycle product set; see [Notes](#notes).
+- **2026-08-23, 18 UTC — BUFR soundings added to NOMADS.** `bufrsnd.tar.gz` and
+  `class1.bufr` at synoptic cycles, byte-identical to the S3 copies.
+This brought the two channels to full parity.
+- **~2026-08-15 to 08-21 — `.idx` sidecars added to NOMADS.** Complete coverage, 922 of
+  922 files per synoptic cycle, byte-identical to the S3 sidecars.
+The exact date cannot be recovered because NOMADS retains only two days.
+- **2026-08-13, ~21:30 UTC — NODD replacement bucket live.** `s3://noaa-rrfs-ops-pds`
+  began ingesting, backfilling what NOMADS still held and running in near real time since.
+Registered CC0-1.0 as an `[Operational]` dataset.
-- **2026-08-12, 12 UTC — parallel feed live on NOMADS; AWS prototype frozen.** The pre-implementation real-time feed began at the 12 UTC cycle at `/pub/data/nccf/com/rrfs/para/`, one day later than the "on or about August 11" date in SCN 26-48.
-The `s3://noaa-rrfs-pds` prototype bucket stopped at the 11 UTC cycle the same day.
-NOMADS is now the sole distribution channel; see [Data availability](#data-availability) for what the move costs.
+- **2026-08-12, 12 UTC — parallel feed live on NOMADS; AWS prototype frozen.** The pre-implementation real-time feed began at the 12 UTC cycle at `/pub/data/nccf/com/rrfs/para/`, one day later than the "on or about August 11" date in SCN 26-48 — a date NOAA has since corrected to August 12 in its AWS Open Data Registry entry, though not in the SCN itself.
+The `s3://noaa-rrfs-pds` prototype bucket stopped at the 11 UTC cycle the same day, leaving NOMADS briefly as the sole channel.
 - Proposal for legacy model retirement published in NWS Public Information Statement 25-41 (June 26, 2025), with a public comment period through July 26, 2025.
 - Originally targeted for operational implementation in early 2026; implementation slipped through pre-operational evaluation.
-- **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6, 2026)** scheduled RRFS and REFS operational implementation for October 6, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (terminations under companion SCN 26-47).
+- **NWS Service Change Notice 26-48 (May 12, 2026; updated July 6 and August 24, 2026)** scheduled RRFS and REFS operational implementation for October 6, 2026 at 12 UTC, with retirement of NAM, HREF, SREF, and HiresW (except Guam) on the same day (terminations under companion SCN 26-47).
 Per the SCN, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 The July 6, 2026 update is the second slip, moving the date from August 31, 2026 to October 6, 2026.
-- Pre-implementation parallel data feed expected on NOMADS on or about August 11, 2026.
 - RRFSv2 (based on the MPAS dynamical core) is under development and will drive the next phase of legacy model retirements (HRRR, RAP).

 ---